Sunday, June 14, 2026

 Why It Fails

-While Fool's Mate (1.f3 e5 2.g4 Qh4#) is the textbook example, this principle bites club players too.
-Moves like an early f3 in the King's Indian (instead of Nf3), or g4 gambits without preparation, weaken the e1 to h4 diagonal.
-At 1200 to 1800, the danger is subtler: pushing f2 to f3 to support e4 (as in the Sämisch King's Indian) without understanding the dark-square cost, or playing g4 in the Italian without h3 first.
+Fool's Mate (1.f3 e5 2.g4 Qh4#) is the textbook example, and it is the shortest possible checkmate in chess, but the same principle bites club players too.
+An early f3 in the King's Indian (instead of Nf3), or g4 gambits without preparation, weaken the e1 to h4 diagonal.
+At club level the danger is subtler: pushing f2 to f3 to support e4 (as in the Saemisch King's Indian) without understanding the dark-square cost, or playing g4 in the Italian without h3 first.

 After 3.Qh5, Black's 3...Nf6?? allowed 4.Qxf7#.
 The correct defense is 3...g6 4.Qf3 Nf6 (or 3...Qe7) to protect f7 while developing.